dhacker29/android_local_normandy/README.md

 Make a build directory:

-	mkdir Andoid (or whatever name you choose) cd Android (or the name  you chose) mkdir .repo/local_manifests
+	mkdir Andoid (or whatever name you choose, which will be refered to as Android throughout) cd Android
+	mkdir .repo/local_manifests

 To initialize your local repository using the CAF manifest, use commands like these: